Preparing Dog Emergency Care Kits

 Lately it seems like severe weather-related natural disasters are increasing in frequency and intensity.
 This is especially true in the Northwest, where earthquakes are also a concern.
 When these events occur, there may be little time to collect any essential items for yourself, let alone your pet.
 While viral videos of pet rescues may be heartwarming, they don’t represent the unfortunate reality of dealing with some disasters.
 The best strategy is to prepare well in advance.
 So in honor of Pet Preparedness Month, we've put together a guide to assembling the ultimate emergency dog care kit.

 To assemble a kit that covers your dog’s basic needs, there are a number of basic items that you’ll want to have on hand.

-- Dog meals: Rather than lugging bulky bags or heavy cases of cans, we suggest opting for at least five days’ worth of food that is packaged in individual ready-to-serve pouches, like the full line of Portland Pet Food Company meals, which are shelf-stable for up to two years.
+- Dog meals: Rather than lugging bulky bags or heavy cases of cans, we suggest opting for at least five days’ worth of food packaged in individual ready-to-serve pouches, like the full line of Portland Pet Food Company meals, which are shelf-stable for up to two years.